Carrie Bickmore is arguably one of the most loved television personalities on Australian TV.

 “It was almost a blessing cause I had no expectation.”

-Fast forward to 2018 and the show is still going strong with Carrie the one constant on the ever-changing line-up.
+Fast forward over a decade and the show is still going strong!

 “It may not be the perfect job for all the people that have come and gone but for me the mix of chat, news and comedy and laughter – all of that is perfect for me and my skill-set,” she mused of the musical chairs.